depressed-pho/mcpe-neutralism-addon/README.md

   angry cows of course.
 * Adult pigs, rabbits, and skeleton horses become hostile too.
 * The same goes for untamed donkeys, horses, and mules.
-Also you can't tame them when they're angered.
+Also you can't tame them when they are angered.

 ## Tested on